buttonsrtoys/registrar/README.md

       child: MyWidget(),
     );

-For use cases where you would to manage registering and unregistering objects, you can used the `register` and `unregister` functions:
+For use cases where you would to manage registering and unregistering models, you can used the `register` and `unregister` functions:

     Registrar.register<ValueNotifier>(name: 'firstName', builder: () => ValueNotifier(''))
     Registrar.get<ValueNotifier>(name: 'firstName') = 'Sue';

 ## That's it!

-The [example app](https://github.com/buttonsrtoys/registrar/tree/main/example) demos much of the above functionality.
+The [example app](https://github.com/buttonsrtoys/registrar/tree/main/example) shows much of the above functionality.

 If you have questions or suggestions on anything `registrar`, please do not hesitate to contact me.